PrestaShopCorp/puik/docs/vitepress/src/vue-components/avatar.md

 ---
-title: Avatar
-description: An image element with a fallback for representing the user.
+description: An Avatar is an image element with a fallback for representing the user.
+name: avatar
+outline: deep
 ---
 <script setup>
   import Avatar from '@vitepress/components/Avatar.vue';
-  import DataAttributes from '@vitepress/components/DataAttributes.vue';
+  import DataAttributes from '@vitepress/utilities/DataAttributes.vue';
-  import ComponentOverview from '@vitepress/components/ComponentOverview.vue';
+  import ComponentOverview from '@vitepress/utilities/ComponentOverview.vue';

   const attributes = [
     {